-Now there are three cases for the HI-POD; one for the base, one for the accessories, and one for the tubes.
+Now there are two cases for the HI-POD; one for the base/tubes, and another for your accessories.

 LCD & Bracket

 HI-POD now includes a 10" HD LCD.
 We have created a new bracket to accommodate this new 10" LCD, as well as many different monitors.
 Not only is the bracket able to easily pivot up and down, but it's versatile enough to be moved up to another stage of tube.
 This allows very tall users to have more LCD placement flexibility.